"

 Kendall House, PhD

-This book takes it’s title from a volume published two decades ago: Excluded Ancestors, Inventible Traditions: Essays Toward a More Inclusive History of Anthropology (Handler, 2000).
-Excluded Ancestors was published in the History of Anthropology series established by George Stocking Jr. Stocking was a historian who contributed more than anyone else to the development of the history of anthropology as a lively emphasis in anthropology.
-Excluded Ancestors marked an institutional and topical shift.
-Rather than adding ever greater detail to our knowledge of a few dozen canonical thinkers, for two decades research has focused on the study of scholars whose work has been overlooked or marginalized, especially indigenous, minority, and female researchers, as well as individuals and communities that were the objects of study by past anthropologists.
+This book borrows it’s title from a volume published more than two decades ago: Excluded Ancestors, Inventible Traditions: Essays Toward a More Inclusive History of Anthropology (Handler, 2000).
+Edited by Richard Handler, Excluded Ancestors was published in the History of Anthropology series established by George Stocking Jr., a historian who contributed more than anyone else to the development of the history of anthropology as a lively emphasis in both anthropology and history.

 SCOPE AND FOCUS

+In any book, much must be left out.
+In making choices, I have tried to consistently respond to this question: What does the history of anthropology look like when we bring excluded ancestors into the conversation, and pay attention to individuals and communities who participated in the history of anthropology as objects of study as well as silent but essential co-authors?
 That question cannot be addressed for all thinkers, issues, institutions, and places.
-Because this is a work of synthesis of existing sources, my decisions have been driven by pragmatism: while I have selected cases for their interest, the topics addressed are limited by the availability of sufficient secondary materials.
+Because this is a work of synthesis based on existing sources, my decisions have been driven by pragmatism.
+While I have selected cases for their interest, the topics addressed are also limited by the availability of sufficient secondary materials.
 It has been humbling and inspiring to discover how richly the field has developed in recent decades, but that growth has been uneven.
 As a result, the discussion has gaps and the synthesis is somewhat patchy.
 I am confident that will change in years to come as additional studies accumulate.

 Audience